Calgary Flames

 The Calgary Flames are a professional ice hockey team based in Calgary.
 The Flames compete in the National Hockey League (NHL) as a member of the Pacific Division in the Western Conference.
-They are the third major professional ice hockey team to represent the city of Calgary, following the Calgary Tigers (1921–1927) and Calgary Cowboys (1975–1977).
-The Flames are one of two NHL franchises based in Alberta, the other being the Edmonton Oilers.
-The cities' proximity has led to a rivalry known as the "Battle of Alberta".
+They are the city's third major professional ice hockey team, after the Calgary Tigers (1921–1927) and the Calgary Cowboys (1975–1977).
+The Flames are one of two NHL franchises based in Alberta, the other being the Edmonton Oilers; the cities' proximity has led to a rivalry known as the "Battle of Alberta".